drewstinnett/ansible-cortex/README.md

 ## Description

 Deploy an instance of a cortex analyzer.
-This Ansible script deploys the code from from [CERT-BDF](https://github.com/CERT-BDF/Cortex)
+This Ansible script deploys the code from [CERT-BDF](https://github.com/CERT-BDF/Cortex).

 ## Requirements